Spanish tomato bread is one of the simplest dishes you can try in Spain, it is a hit all over the country.

 For the tapa version of this, I think it’s appropriate to add garlic.
 If you are making this for breakfast, I’d personally pass, but if you like garlic early, feel free to leave it in!
 You do you boo.

 - Serves 10

 - 2 large quality tomatoes, halved

-- 1 loaf of bread, sliced (rustic, ideally bakery bread)
+- 1 loaf of bread, sliced (ciabatta is great on anyt other rustic bakery bread)

 - 1 garlic clove, halved

 - Cut your loaf of bread to ideal thickness.
 1/2-3/4 inch is good.
 You don’t want to go too thin because you don’t want the bread to get soggy.

 - Next, perfectly toast your bread to be crispy and golden.